jgstew/jgstew.github.io/_posts/2016-11-21-Downloading-Files-with-BigFix:-Prefetches.md

 - Size
 - URL
 - Filename
- - the Filename can be anything
+ - the Filename can be almost anything
  - the Filename is only used as the name of the file that the download is saved to

 ### Prefetch Statements